Remco28/fencer-strength-extension/docs/development.md

 ### Network Monitoring

 To inspect API calls to FencingTracker:
-1. Open DevTools on any page (F12)
+1. Open the service worker's DevTools (from `chrome://extensions/`).
-2. Go to the Network tab
+2. Go to the **Network** tab inside the service worker's DevTools.
-3. Trigger a fencer lookup
+3. Trigger a fencer lookup from a webpage.
-4. Filter by domain: `fencingtracker.com`
+4. The requests made by the service worker to `fencingtracker.com` will be visible here.

 ### Cache Inspection